baasbox/docs/RestAPI/Admin/admin_collections.rst

 **Description**: Creates a new collection with the name specified in URL.
 User must belong to the Admin Role.
-The name of a collection MUST start with an alphabetic character, CAN contain any alphanumeric character (latin letter and arabic digits).
+The name of a collection MUST start with an alphabetic character, CAN contain any alphanumeric character (Latin letters and Arabic numerals).
 Underscore and dash are also allowed.
 The name of a collection is treated as case-insensitive.

 **Returns**: